marius7600/icg-practice/README.md

 - _Download JSON_: Saves the current scene as a JSON file.

 - _Upload JSON_: Loads a scene from a JSON file.
+A uploaded scene cannot be downloaded and uploaded again!

 The Phong shading parameters can be set using the sliders below the render canvas.

-The Field of View (FOV) of the camera can be set using the slider below the Phong parameters.

-The coordinates of one light source can be set using the sliders below the Field of View slider.
+Use keys "W,A,S,D" to translate the pyramid in their respective directions and "r,f" for translating it forward/backwards in the z-direction.

 ## Interaction with Objects